Auzel/ML-models-implementation/README.md

 # ML-models-implementation
-Basic implementation of ML models
+The code here is my implementation of some popular ML models.